aeisenberg/auroral/readme.rst

    venv\Scripts\activate  # Activate the virtual environment.

    # On Linux and Windows:
-   pip install requirements.txt  # Install Python dependencies.
+   pip install -r requirements.txt  # Install Python dependencies.

 **Third**, visit the page https://pytorch.org/get-started/locally/ and follow the instructions to install PyTorch in your environment.
 This is required if you want to train reinforcement learning